LMMMEng/LLD-MMRI2023/README.md

 <img src="https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/img.png" width="600"/><br/>

 ## 🆕 **News**
+* 2023-9-8: Final Leaderboard for Test Release.
+*
+  You can address the leaderboard **[here](https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/test_leaderboard.md)**, where you can also address the codes of the top-5 teams.

 * 2023-8-8: Leaderboard for Test Release.

-   * The [**leaderboard**](https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/provisional_leaderboard.md) is presented.
+   * ~~The [**leaderboard**](https://github.com/LMMMEng/LLD-MMRI2023/blob/main/assets/provisional_leaderboard.md) is presented.
 Please note that this is only a temporary ranking.
 We ask the top five teams to publish their code within two weeks.
-Failure to submit your code by the designated deadline will result in removal from the leaderboard and the ranking will be postponed.
+Failure to submit your code by the designated deadline will result in removal from the leaderboard and the ranking will be postponed.~~

 * 2023-7-10: Validation Stage Completed.